wendlers/scratch-pynetsense/README.md

 Before you start using the API, make sure, Scratch is running, and the remote sensor protocol is activated (by using the right click menu on one of the sensor blocks).

-First, the remote sensor module neeeds to be imported:
+First, the remote sensor module needs to be imported:

-	from scratch.remotesensor import RemoteSensor
+	from scratch.remote sensor import RemoteSensor

 Now, a new `RemoteSensor` instance needs to be created.
-If you intend to connect to a Scratch instance running on the same machine as your API programm, the host and port parameters could be omitted:
+If you intend to connect to a Scratch instance running on the same machine as your API program, the host and port parameters could be omitted:

 	# Remote sensor connected to default host/port (localhost:42001)
 	rs = RemoteSensor()

-To receive updates and messges, the receiver thread needs to be started:
+To receive updates and messages, the receiver thread needs to be started:

 	# Start receiver thread
 	rs.start()

-To introduce a new varaible, or assigne a new value to a already introduced variable, just assign the desired value to it:
+To introduce a new variable, or assign a new value to a already introduced variable, just assign the desired value to it:

 	# Create new sensor variable 'a', set value to 1.
-This will tesult
+This will result
     # in a 'sensor-update' message sent to Scratch sensor server.
 	rs.values.a = 1